Submitted by Dr. Eliza Chin, AMWA Executive Director

 “The Relationship Between Barriers to Help-Seeking and Health Issues Among South Asian Immigrant Victims of Intimate Partner Violence.”
 Authors: Shah A, Sabri B.

 “Inflammatory Breast Cancer Masked as Puerperal Mastitis.”
 Authors: Miller KJ, Ludwig KK, Bell MC, Loncharich AJ.

 “A Patient’s Voice Guides Treatment of Pregnancy-Associated Breast Cancer.”
 Authors: Huang C, Gehring V, Powell K, Newton E.

 MWIA President Dr. Bettina Pleiderer (Germany) concluded her presidential term, and incoming President Dr. Clarissa Fabre (United Kingdom) delivered her inaugural speech, outlining her goals and areas of focus for the next triennium.
-Dr. Shelley Ross concluded 12 years of exemplary service as MWIA Secretary General; AMWA leader, Dr. Padmini Murthy, has assumed the position as new Secretary General.
+Dr. Shelley Ross concluded 12 years of exemplary service as MWIA Secretary General, and AMWA leader, Dr. Padmini Murthy, assumed the position as new Secretary General.
 The next MWIA Congress will be held in Taiwan in 2022.

 SPECIAL MEETING EXHIBITS

 Centennial Scarf, Centennial T-shirt, Centennial Mug, Centennial Book are available.
 Please submit interest form here.

 Logo flash drives, glass coasters, and pins were also gifted to each attendee and are also available for purchase.